kkohbrok/mimi-portability/draft-kohbrok-mimi-portability.md

 } MigrationInit;

 struct {
-  FQDN target_ds_domain;
+  opaque target_ds_domain<V>;
-} FQDNProposal
+} MigrationCommitAAD
 ~~~

-The client also sends a Commit message to the group that contains an update to
+The client also sends a Commit message to the group, where the AAD consists of a
-the FQDN group context extension.
-The Commit only contains an FQDNProposal, no
-other proposals are allowed.

-TODO: Should the FQDNProposal include the MigrationResponse s.t. other clients
-can validate the process at least to some degree?
-Also, why not include the
-commit in the MigrationInit message?
+serialized MigrationCommitAAD struct.

 The Source Delivery Service sends a MigrationContent message to the Target
 Delivery Service: